Quansight-Labs/free-threaded-compatibility/docs/index.md

     supported manner.

     There are a few ways you can create thread safety issues in your own code.
 The most common ones are: using global state for configuration or other purposes, implementing a cache with a dict or other variable not meant for that purpose, or using functionality of a dependency that itself isn't thread-safe.
+You should also think about whether you would like to support multithreaded use of any mutable data structures exposed by your package.
 If your package does none of those things, you are very likely ready for free-threading already.

     What gets trickier is testing whether your package is thread-safe.
 For that you'll need multi-threaded tests, and that can be more involved - see [our guide